alegrigoriev/vss2git/README.md

-After all blobs needed for a commit has been hashed, and all its parent commits are also done, the program spawns a workitem in a separate thread to do `git update-index` operation to stage the new tree, the `git write-tree` operation, to get the new tree ID, and then a `git commit-tree` operation to create a new commit.
+After all blobs needed for a commit has been hashed, and all its parent commits are also done, the program spawns a workitem in a separate thread to do `git update-index` operation to stage the new tree, and the `git write-tree` operation, to get the new tree ID.
+Multiple `update-index` operations for different branches can run in parallel.
+For a given branch, these operations can only run in sequence.

+After a `update-index`/`write-tree` workitem produces a tree ID for a new commit, the program spawns `git commit-tree` workitem operation to create a new commit.
 This operation takes the parent commit's ID (or multiple, for a merge commit), the tree ID, the commit message, author and timestamps, writes a commit object and returns the new commit ID.
 Even though for a given branch the `commit-tree` operations have to run sequentially, multiple such operations can run in parallel for different branches.

+Note that for the given branch blob hashing, staging, and tree writing operation can run in parallel with `commit-tree` sequence.
+The program makes sure all these operations are ordered and only start when the necessary previous operations complete.

 The VSS changelist processing by the main thread normally completes before all commits are done.
 The program waits for all commits on all branches to be done,